 Black medic loves compacted soil

 As with most weeds, black medic appearing is a symptom of a bigger problem in your lawn or garden, and correcting the problem will often get rid of the weed itself.
 Black medic specifically loves dry, compacted soil such as roadsides, so if you’re having problems with it, consider core aerating your soil.
-Additionally, setting your lawn mower to a higher setting when mowing can help kill off black medic, because it does not do well in the shade.
-Finally, black medic does well in sparse and nitrogen-poor soil, so consider regular fertilization or adding organic material to your lawn or garden to help encourage nitrogen and discourage weeds.
+Additionally, setting your lawn mower to a higher setting when mowing can help kill it off, because it does not do well in the shade.
+Finally, it does well in sparse and nitrogen-poor soil, so consider regular fertilization or adding organic material to your lawn or garden to help encourage nitrogen and discourage weeds.

 Leave a Comment